 Dividends and dividend equivalents.
-In January and April 2023, the Board declared a quarterly dividend of \$0.025 per share of common stock outstanding which resulted in a total of \$2.8 million and \$2.8 million, respectively, in dividends being paid on February 24, 2023 and May 25, 2023, respectively.
-In addition, under the terms of the LTIP, the Company will pay a dividend equivalent per share to all vested stock option holders of \$283,000 in February 2023 and \$282,000 in May 2023 and accrued a dividend equivalent per share to all unvested stock option holders which is payable upon vesting of up to an additional \$7,000 in February 2023 and \$5,000 in May 2023, assuming no forfeitures.
-In addition, the Company accrued an additional combined \$53,000 in February 2023 and \$53,000 in May 2023 in dividends on the restricted stock issued to directors, management directors and certain employees that will be payable upon vesting.
+In January, April and July 2023, the Board declared a quarterly dividend of \$0.025 per share of common stock outstanding which resulted in a total of \$2.8 million, \$2.8 million and \$3.2 million, respectively, in dividends being paid on February 24, 2023, May 25, 2023 and August 25, 2023, respectively.
+In addition, under the terms of the LTIP, the Company paid a dividend equivalent per share to all vested stock option holders of \$283,000 in February 2023, \$282,000 in May 2023 and \$333,000 in August 2023 and accrued a dividend equivalent per share to all unvested stock option holders which is payable upon vesting of up to an additional \$7,000 in February 2023, \$5,000 in May 2023 and \$4,000 in August 2023, respectively, assuming no forfeitures.
+In addition, the Company accrued an additional combined \$53,000 in February 2023, \$53,000 in May 2023 and \$4,000 in August 2023 in dividends on the restricted stock issued to directors, management directors and certain employees that will be payable upon vesting.

 Acquisitions.
-During the six months ended June 30, 2023, the Company incurred a total of \$7.8 million in acquisition costs to acquire additional bolt-on undeveloped acreage contiguous to its Flat Top and Signal Peak operating areas.
+During the nine months ended September 30, 2023, the Company incurred a total of \$9.6 million in acquisition costs to acquire additional bolt-on undeveloped acreage contiguous to its Flat Top and Signal Peak operating areas.

 Crude Oil and Natural Gas Industry Considerations.
 The COVID-19 pandemic resulted in a severe worldwide economic downturn, significantly disrupting the demand for crude oil throughout the world, and created significant volatility, uncertainty and turmoil in the crude oil and natural gas industry.
 The decrease in demand for crude oil, combined with excess supply of crude oil and related products, resulted in crude oil prices declining significantly beginning in late February 2020.
 Since mid-2020, crude oil prices have improved, with demand steadily increasing despite the uncertainties surrounding the COVID-19 variants that have continued to inhibit a full global demand recovery.
 In addition, worldwide crude oil inventories are, from a historical perspective, very low and concerns exist with the ability of OPEC and other crude oil producing nations to meet forecasted crude oil demand growth in 2023, with many OPEC countries not able to produce at their OPEC agreed upon quota levels due to their lack of capital investments over the past few years in developing incremental crude oil supplies.
 Furthermore, sanctions and import bans on Russia have been implemented by various countries in response to the war in Ukraine, further impacting global crude oil supply.
 As a result of crude oil and natural gas supply constraints, there have been significant increases in European energy costs, which have resulted in inflationary pressures throughout Europe, increasing prospects of recession in many countries throughout the continent.
 In April 2023, OPEC announced production cuts of around 1.16 million Bopd.
 On June 4, 2023, OPEC agreed to extend these previously announced production cuts through the end of 2024.
 On July 3, 2023, Saudi Arabia announced it was extending voluntary cuts through August 2023.
 However, as a result of current global supply and demand imbalances, crude oil and natural gas prices remain strong, although down from the prior quarter.
-In addition, the ongoing pandemic, combined with the Russia/Ukraine conflict, has resulted in global supply chain disruptions, which has led to significant cost inflation.
+In addition, the ongoing pandemic, combined with the conflict between Russia and Ukraine, has resulted in global supply chain disruptions, which has led to significant cost inflation.
+Such impacts may also be exacerbated by recent developments in the Israel-Hamas conflict.
 Specifically, the Company's 2023 capital program has been and continues to be impacted by higher inflation in steel, diesel, chemical prices and services, among other items.